chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/document.md

 ## Documentation is exhausting

-It’s obvious – documentation is invaluable for collaborative UI development, and it helps teams learn how and when to use common UI components.
+It’s obvious – documentation is invaluable for collaborative UI development.
+It helps teams learn how and when to use common UI components.
 But why does it take so much effort?

 If you’ve ever created docs, you probably sunk time into non-documentation tasks like site infrastructure or wrangling technical writers.
 And even if you find time to publish those docs, it’s grueling to maintain them while developing new features.